Mezcal Bottle Ilustrations

 History and Origins of Mezcal

-The history of mezcal begins with its origins in pre-Hispanic Mexico where the ancient indigenous people of Mexico produced an agave distillate as early as AD 500.
+The history of mezcal begins with its origins in pre-Hispanic Mexico where the ancient indigenous people of Mexico produced an agave distillate as early as 500 AD.
 However, it was in a geographically isolated area and remained largely unknown outside of its region until Spanish conquistadors arrived in 1521.

 Origins Mezcal Mezcal History